jdeschamps/EMU/README.md

 # Build your own EMU UI

-You can easily build a UI using drag and drop software, our [tutorial](tutorial) for Eclipse Windows Builder is a detailed walk through.
+You can easily build a UI using **drag and drop softwares**: for instance, our [tutorial](tutorial) for Eclipse Windows Builder is a detailed walk through on how to build such plugin.

-You can also check out the [EMU example](https://github.com/jdeschamps/EMU-examples), among which:
+You can also check out the [EMU examples](https://github.com/jdeschamps/EMU-examples), among which:

-- The base plugin is an empty plugin with comments on each of the function to implement.
+- The [base plugin]() is an empty plugin with comments on each of the function to implement.
-- The simple UI is the UI example used in the tutorial.
+- The [simple UI]() is the example used in the tutorial.
-- The iBeamSmart UI is aimed at controlling Toptica iBeamSmart lasers.
+- The [iBeamSmart UI]() is aimed at controlling Toptica iBeamSmart lasers.

 The Ries lab is using its own EMU plugin to control its automated localization microscopes: [htSMLM](https://github.com/jdeschamps/htSMLM).
+This plugin is more advanced than the example ones, and its UI classes can be used to explore more complex behaviours.